nakamotohideyoshi/orchard-data/electron-app/test/functional/README.md

 * 33% failure in risk assessment filter.
 1/3 rows have a risk assessment error; there are no iTunes errors.
 Check: report summary stats are accurate.

 TSVs for QA - Sheet6.tsv
-* One filter has 2 iTunes errors, another has 1 iTunes error, there are no other errors.
+* One row has 2 iTunes errors, another has 1 iTunes error, there are no other errors.
 Check: error-by-error report gets these numbers right.

 TSVs for QA - Sheet7.tsv
 * One row has 2 iTunes errors, another has 1 iTunes error, no other rows have errors.
 Check: row-by-row report, field-by-field-report, error-by-error report